sanjanagoli/nuggets/IMPLEMENTATION.md

 ```c
 set_t* map_getVisibility(int x, int y);
 ```
-Returns a set containing all the points that are currently visible for specified x and y coordinates via a ray cast algorithm.
+Given a set of x,y coordinates, this method will return a set of points that are visible from the x,y coordinate.
+Rays are cast at the diagonals of the specified coordinate and have their x and y components expanded until they hit non-empty space.
+The method uses four `ray` structures to expand outward recursively and update visibility/direction based on presence of walls.

 ```c
 void map_delete(map_t* map);